Playing Tennis like "Deep Blue" Part 3: The Djokovic Effect

 - or generate a random set and compare how Point Value plays out across a wide variety of scorelines

-- analyze the leverage landscape revealed by the Point Value graph for each set
+- and then analyze the leverage landscape revealed by the Point Value graph for each set

 This gives you: